How to Build Good Money Habits that Actually Last

 6. Separate Your Accounts

-Finally, you should make sure that you’re keeping your accounts separate.
-This means keeping your savings accounts separate from your checking accounts and other types of accounts.
-This is especially important if you’re saving up for something big like a new car or a house.
-You don’t want to mix your savings with your transaction account.
-This will make it more difficult for you to reach your savings goal.
-Instead, keep your savings accounts separate so that you can easily keep track of how much money you have saved up without having to worry about it being mixed up with your other finances.
+One thing to remember is to keep your bank account separate.
+Keep your savings accounts from your transaction and other accounts.
+This is crucial if you’re saving for something big like a new car or a house.
+You do not want to mix your savings with your transaction account.
+Doing this will make it more difficult for you to reach your savings goal.
+Instead, keep your obligations separate so you can easily track how much money you have saved without worrying about it being mixed up with your other finances.

 7. Track Your Expenses